1967 Intercontinental Cup: Play-off

 As both teams were level on two points each after two legs, a play-off was required to take place at a neutral venue.
-The third match was held in Montevideo, and is since known as "The Battle of Montevideo".
+The third match was held in Montevideo and has since been known as "The Battle of Montevideo".

 In the build-up to the third match, Jock Stein told reporters that Celtic wanted to win, "not so much for ourselves but to prevent Racing from becoming champions".
 With regard to Racing Club's violent conduct in the previous two matches, Stein commented that Celtic's players would not look for trouble in the play-off game, but would "give as much as they are forced to take."
 Celtic, however, were satisfied with the safety precautions that were in place at the Estadio Centenario; the pitch was surrounded by a moat topped with a steel barrier and barbed wire, and the stands were much further back from the field than at Racing Club's ground, thus minimising the likelihood of any repetition of a player being struck by an object thrown by fans.

 Celtic announced that Bertie Auld and John Hughes would return to the side in place of Willie O'Neill and Stevie Chalmers who had played the match in Buenos Aires.
 John Fallon kept his place in goal in place of Ronnie Simpson.
 Racing Club declined to comment prior to the match about their line-up or formation.

 The game started with a series of fouls by both sides.
 Eventually Paraguayan referee Rodolfo Perez Osorio stopped the match after 23 minutes and warned both captains via an interpreter that players would be sent off should the foul play not stop.
 However, his pleas were not heeded.

 The match erupted 14 minutes later when Jimmy Johnstone was hacked down by Juan Rulli.
 As Johnstone writhed in pain on the ground, a melee ensued between various opposing players.
 John Clark approached both Rulli and Alfio Basile with his fists up, striking a pose reminiscent of a bare-knuckle boxer.
 Uruguayan riot police took to the pitch to quell the ongoing disturbance.
 Eventually after five minutes, Racing Club's Basile and Celtic's Bobby Lennox were sent off.
 Initially observers believed Lennox had been sent off in a case of mistaken identity as he had not appeared to have committed any offence.
-However it later became known that the referee had earlier threatened to send off Racing Club's number 6 (Basile) and Celtic's number 8 (Lennox) for the next serious offence committed by their respective sides, even if the player's themselves were not guilty of the offence.
+However it later became known that the referee had earlier threatened to send off Racing Club's number 6 (Basile) and Celtic's number 8 (Lennox) for the next serious offence committed by their respective sides, even if the players themselves were not guilty of the offence.
 Jock Stein attempted to get Lennox to stay on the field, but the Celtic player eventually was ushered off the pitch by a police officer wielding a sword.